Sexual Impurity In The Church

 “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.”

-Where translated “trials” above perhaps it should have been rendered “temptations” which you will find in the footnotes of most Bible translations.
 Temptations and trials are mentioned in every book of the New Testament.
-However, they are seldom preached and the problem of sexual addiction continues to rise.
+However, they are seldom preached and the problem of sexual addiction continues to rise not only within the body of Christ but elsewhere.

 The story continues as we examine temptations as they relate to avoiding addictions.